 Most Christians have a great deal of respect for the apostle Paul.
 And for this reason, I quote many of his teachings in my books.
-But I also feel a responsibility to share what historians and biblical scholars know about Paul.
+But I also have a responsibility to share what historians and biblical scholars know about this man.

-Students of the Bible have long known that many of Paul’s writings contradict the teachings of Jesus.
-For example: our Lord taught a gospel (which means “good news”) about the Kingdom of God; while Paul taught a gospel about grace.
+Students of the Bible have long known that many of Paul’s writings contradict certain teachings of Jesus Christ.
+For example, our Lord taught a gospel (which means “good news”) about the Kingdom of God; while Paul taught a gospel about grace.
 Then in John 10:27, Jesus said: “My sheep hear My voice, and I know them, and they follow Me.”
-And yet in I Corinthians 4:16, I Corinthians 11:1, and Philippians 3:17, Paul declared that he is the person Christians should follow.
+And yet in I Corinthians 4:16, I Corinthians 11:1, and Philippians 3:17, Paul stated that he is the person Christians should follow and emulate.

-Paul also appointed preachers to rule over and teach God’s people, even though Jesus explicitly forbid this practice (see Matthew 20:25-27 – see the New American Standard Bible for a more accurate translation).
+Paul also appointed preachers to rule over and teach God’s people – even though in Matthew 20:25-28, Jesus explicitly forbid this practice (see the New American Standard Bible for a more accurate translation).
 And there are several other areas of Christian doctrine where Paul disagreed with Jesus.

 ~~~~

-The earliest known copies of Paul’s writings are found in what is known as Papyrus 46.
-And biblical scholars tell us this document was written between 180 to 220 CE, which is at least 116 years after Paul’s death.
-So what happened to all of Paul’s writings?
-And where are the numerous copies that were produced during this 116 year period?
+The earliest known copies of Paul’s writings are found in a document known as Papyrus 46.
+And biblical scholars tell us this document was written between 175 and 220 CE, which is at least 116 years after Paul’s death.
+What happened to all the other copies of Paul’s writings produced during this 116 year period?

-And here is a far more important question: How is it that copies of Paul’s writings suddenly become available 116 years after he wrote them?
+Why were copies of Paul’s writings suddenly available 116 years after he wrote them?

 ~~~~

-Marcion’s family became quite wealthy through building ocean vessels.
-And Marcion used his wealth to spread his Gnostic beliefs.
-History records how Marcion traveled to Rome during the early 2nd Century, where he gave what he claimed to be “all of Paul’s writings” to the Catholic Church – along with a very large donation of money.
-How did Marcion obtain all of Paul’s writings, 60 years after Paul’s death?
-No one knows.
+Marcion’s family lived in Sinope, Turkey, which is located on the shores of the Black Sea.
+His family became very wealthy by building ocean vessels.
+And Marcion used much of his wealth to spread his Gnostic beliefs.
+History records how he traveled to Rome during the early 2nd Century, where he gave what he claimed to be “all of Paul’s writings” to the Catholic Church, along with a very large donation of money.
+How did Marcion obtain these Pauline writings, approximately 60 years after Paul’s death?
+History provides no record of this.

 ~~~~

-History indicates that until Marcion traveled to Rome and gave Paul’s letters to the Catholics, Paul was completely unknown to Christianity.
-And not a single one of Paul’s letters dated earlier than Marcion’s “copies” has ever been discovered.
+History suggests that until Marcion gave what he claimed to be Paul’s letters to the Catholics, Paul was completely unknown to Christianity.
+And not a single one of Paul’s letters dated earlier than Marcion’s copies has ever been discovered.

-And yet this sparsity of Paul’s writings seems unreasonable.
-We now posses copies of letters Paul wrote to nine churches and three individuals located in multiple geographical areas.
-And Paul asked some the recipients to copy his writings and send them along to churches in still other areas.
+But this sparseness of Paul’s writings seems quite unreasonable.
+We now possess copies of letters Paul wrote to nine churches and three individuals located in multiple geographical areas.
+While Paul asked some of these recipients to copy his writings and send them along to churches in yet other areas.
+And it seems unreasonable to accept that all of these original letters – along with the copies people would surely make – would have all simply vanished.

 Then there’s the issue of distances.
 Marcion lived in Sinope, Turkey – which is over 1,400 miles from Jerusalem.
 While Paul’s journeys to Gentile churches never came closer than 400 miles from Sinope.
-So how did a non-Christian ship builder, living such great distances from the places Paul visited and wrote to (in the days of foot and horse travel), come to have the only surviving copies of Paul’s writings?
+So how did a non-Christian ship builder living such great distances from the places Paul visited and wrote to (in the days of horse and foot travel), come to possess the only surviving copies of Paul’s writings?
 No one has provided a reasonable answer to this question.

-We should also note how many biblical scholars consider Acts and II Peter fraudulent writings produced by the Catholic Church – writings that may have been created to lend credibility to a fictitious Paul.
+It’s also interesting how many biblical scholars consider Acts and II Peter to be fraudulent writings produced by the Catholic Church – writings that may have been created to lend credibility to the existence of the apostle Paul.

 ~~~~

-Then there are the previously mentioned problems with the origins of Paul’s letters.
-The archaeological record is quite clear: not a single copy of Paul’s original writings has been discovered or even mentioned in historical writings – until 120 years after Paul died.
-Instead, all historical evidence indicates Paul’s letters were supplied by Marcion: a non-Christian Gnostic who lived at least 400 miles from the paths traveled by Paul.
+Then there’s the previously mentioned problems with the origins of Paul’s letters.
+The archaeological record is very clear: none of Paul’s original writings have been discovered – or even mentioned in historical writings – until 120 years after Paul died.
+While all of the historical evidence indicates that Paul’s earliest letters were supplied by Marcion – a non-Christian Gnostic who lived over 400 miles from the paths traveled by Paul.

-There is no mention of Paul in any apostolic writing biblical scholars consider authentic;
+There is no mention of Paul in any apostolic writings that biblical scholars consider authentic;

 The Book of Acts states that Paul was arrested and imprisoned in Rome.
-Yet Roman records make no mention of this event;
+But Roman records make no mention of this event;

 The early Christian author Tertullian wrote that Paul was “The second apostle of Marcion and the apostle of the heretics.”